geethasathyamurthy/ansible-icd-postgres-actions/README.md

   }
   ```

-  The response payload will include the Action ID for the newly created Schematics Action definition.
+  The response payload will include the Action ID, for the newly created Schematics Action definition.

 - Create & run the Schematics Job for "wal2json"

   Use the `POST {url}/v2/jobs` with the following payload:
   Url: https://schematics.cloud.ibm.com

   Pass header: Authorization: {bearer token}